 Despite the overall worn condition, the best thing about this old ‘condorino’ was that it was 100% intact and unchanged.
 Not one piece missing or ‘changed out’ from the day it first rolled out of the factory.
 Due to climate or perhaps its resting place at the end of the day, there was also very, very little if any rust on this bike.
 However, there was a lot of old tar-like, road grime protecting many of the components and fitments that would require hours of soaking and careful scrubbing to eventually reach the shiny chrome and aluminium surfaces.

 It was my intention to maintain the classic ‘lizard yellow’ Legnano paint scheme however as the months passed I acquired another ‘lizard yellow’ 1967 Mod.
 50 Gran Sport in beautiful condition that did not require refinishing.
 So what to do?
 I have managed to acquire a number of original Legnano sales catalogs over the years and discovered that Legnano models were available in classic black . . . and so black it would be for this restoration.

 Consulting the catalogs, I also noticed the only difference between the Mod.50 and the Mod.53 was the addition of Ambrosio dropped road bars and stem, Mod.39 Universal brake levers and the Way-Assauto steel road pedals.
 Fortunately I had all of these original components in my collection of spare parts.
-Like the Mod.50, the Mod.53 was a four speed configuration and an entry level road bike or ‘junior racer’ intended for ‘spirited’ riding and weekend outings.
-The Mod.53 was positioned in the Legnano model lineup just below the Gran Premio, Legnano’s highly popular amateur road bike.
+Like the Mod.50, the Mod.53 was a four speed configuration and a general purpose road bike intended for sport riding and weekend outings.

 more to come . . .